 - 1. The date the Covered Employee no longer qualifies as an Eligible Employee; - 2.
 The date the Covered Employee fails to make any premium contributions required for the Covered Employee's coverage under this Group Policy; - 3.
 The date of death of the Covered Employee; - 4.
-The date the Covered Employee enrolls for Medicare; - 5.
 The date this Group Policy is terminated.